will-stone/browserosaurus/README.md

   the location used above is usually where it is found.

-App is published on GitHub, the following command will prompt to bump version number, package, notarize, and make installers:
+App is published on GitHub, the following command will prompt to bump version number, package, notarize, and make ZIP bundle:

 ```
 npm run release
 ```

-The dmg and zip files can then be added to a GitHub release.
+The zip files can then be added to a GitHub release.